 These guidelines are for all APPAM conference session participants (presenters, chairs, and discussants) to establish expectations.
-Poster guidelines will be available in the next couple weeks.
+Poster guidelines are also available.
 In order to encourage interdisciplinary discussion among conference participants and audience members, we want to encourage:

 - Interaction among session participants beforehand in order to maximize audience participation on the day of the session.

 - Distillation of the research, by the discussant(s), to identify its unique contribution to policy.

 - Identification of relationships among the research presented, either by the presenters themselves or by the discussants.

 - Give and take among participants—especially between researchers and practitioners.

 - Creation of an environment to enhance understanding of issues and the attendant research informing them.

 Here are some helpful best practices to a great presentation.
 A Zoom Meeting Speaker Guide for the new virtual format is available here.